snowdj/vernonking.org/_posts/2013-11-11-christianity-and-the-conquest-of-canaan.md

 ---
 layout: post
 title: Christianity and the Conquest of Canaan
-tagline: The following partially satisfies the requirements for Dr. Moseley's Old Testament Introduction class at Southeastern Baptist Theological Seminary.
+context: The following partially satisfies the requirements for Dr. Moseley's Old Testament Introduction class at Southeastern Baptist Theological Seminary.
 category: papers
 tag: seminary
 ---